h7b/h7b-dendron-netlify/vault/notes.tutorial.obsidian-md.md

 all of these elements will also be updated:
 - the references link between notes
 - tags in note

+According to their [Terms of Service](https://obsidian.md/terms), the legal business name of Obsidian is Dynalist Inc. incorporated in Canada and their services are subjected to the laws or jurisdiction of Canada.

 ## Typical workflows